specklesystems/speckle-docs/user/qgis.md

 #### Adding a stream to the project

 First, you need to search and add a stream to the QGIS project.
-For that, you can press the Search button near the `Streams` panel.
+For that, you can press the Search button near the `Stream` panel.
 This will open a new pop-up window that will allow you to search for a specific stream and add it to QGIS project.

+![Search stream panel](./img-qgis/add_stream_img.png)

 From the list of streams in the dropdown list, you can select one to make it the **current active stream**.
 This will be the stream used for sending/receiving data.
 When an active stream is selected, the `Branch` dropdown will be populated with all available branches from that stream.

-![Search stream panel](./img-qgis/add_stream_img.png)

 And here's a short gif of the process 👇🏼